 Beacon position data, obtained from a navigation device internal or external to the beacon, may be encoded in the beacon message.
-Position data can be encoded in either the short message, the long message extension, or some in both parts of the message.
+Position data can be encoded in either the PDF-2 part of the message, or in both PDF-1 and PDF-2 parts of the message.